-I plan to pay off my debt in December 2019 and look forward to sending you a “I am DEBT FREE!” update.
+The plan is to pay off my debt by December 2019 and look forward to sending you a “I am DEBT FREE!” update.

 Wow – and I’m looking forward to the next update and super excited to get the “I’m debt free” email! – Brendan